 2) Place a plastic bag, or garbage bag around the sock or pad.
 This is to capture any debris that will come out as you move the pad or sock during removal.

 3) Loosen the sock or pad from any mechanism restraining it, and remove it along with the plastic bag.
 If you are going to replace the sock or pad with a new one (recommended), simply tie off the bag and discard it.
-Otherwise here is the process for cleaning a sock or pad.
+The process for cleaning a sock or pad can be found at the bottom of this page.

 4) Replace new or cleaned sock or pad.